 Periodontal disease is one of the leading causes of tooth loss in the United States.
 Millions of people have this condition and here at Covington Family Dental we take your oral health seriously, and we want to be partners in your care to help you keep your natural teeth for as long as possible.

-What is Periodontal Disease?Our periodontists have the training and expertise to treat this common condition to prevent further damage to your gums and teeth.
+What is Periodontal Disease?Our team has the training and expertise to treat this common condition to prevent further damage to your gums and teeth.
 They are also trained in non-surgical treatments for the disease and teeth replacement procedures.

 Your teeth are held snugly in place by the gums.
 The bacteria produce plaque, that yellowish residue that sticks to your teeth along the gumline, which can lead to gum disease.
 This condition develops when patients skip routine cleanups, and we don’t have a chance to clean the plaque accumulations with scaling.